taniatsq/tp/docs/UserGuide.md

 This step ensures that you are able to modify the correct class!

-If you see something like this in the bottom left corner, you're good to go!
+If you see something like this (with the right class of course!) in the bottom left corner, you're good to go!
 ![img_1.png](img_1.png)
 </div>